Saturday, June 22, 2019

 The Aquarium (Milestones)

 Picking up the re-posting of the lost translations from Steve Erickson's old website, now onto texts from Daney's first book: La Rampe.
-This translations is slightly different from the French text in La Rampe and it's probably based on the original text from Cahiers du cinéma.
-The roundtable that Daney refers to was published in Cahiers nine months before (issue 1975 and is also in the same translated volume of Cahiers du cinéma).
+This translation is slightly different from the French text in La Rampe and it's probably based on the original text from Cahiers du cinéma.
+The roundtable that Daney refers to was published in Cahiers nine months earlier (issue 258-259, 1975; available in the translated volume of Cahiers du cinéma).

 The Aquarium (Milestones